dipteshkanojia/XML2Parallel/README.md

 ### Requirements
 - XML files with parallel data
-- "<source>" and "<target>" tags to be present in the files, or else can be replaced.
+- "source" and "target" tags to be present inside the XML files (containing elements of parallel corpus), or else these tags can be replaced in the code

+### Description

-The code assumes you have XML files with tags "<source>" and "<target>" which contain source side-sentences and target side-translations.
+The code assumes you have XML files with tags "source" and "target" which contain source side-sentences and target side-translations.
 It attempts to provide one with a dataframe of parallel sentences and can help generate parallel corpus.